storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # Sam sat and ate his food, again noone sat with him.

-zan esamm wei zugi liamon wei mugo ei mugo begi. egin la, va-zan wei mugo gin is-mon.
+zan esamm wei zugi liamon wei mugo. egin la, va-zan wei mugo gin is-mon.

 # After school, coming home off the bus, sam began to walk the rest of his way home, and as he was walking he came to a narrow section.